mihaela-chiaburu/Network-programming/Lab3/README.md

 4. In the application, you can enter a domain name or IP address in the "Resolve" input box and click the "Resolve" button to resolve it.
 5. To use a custom DNS server, enter the DNS server address in the "DNS Server" input box and click the "Use DNS" button.

-## Features
+### Assignment Description

+**Purpose:** To create a console application that allows the user to:

-- **Domain Resolution**: Resolve a domain name to its associated IP address or vice versa.
+- Resolve domain names to IP addresses or vice versa.
-- **Custom DNS Server**: Change the DNS server used for resolving domain names by entering a custom DNS server address.
+- Change the DNS server used for resolving domain names to a custom DNS server.

+**Requirements:**

+1. **Command: `resolve <domain>` or `resolve <ip>`**
+   This command will display the list of IP addresses assigned to the domain or the list of domains assigned to the given IP address.
+The system will use the default DNS server set by the system until the user specifies a custom DNS server.

+2. **Command: `use dns <ip>`**
-- **DNS Querying**: Uses both the default DNS server and the specified custom DNS server to resolve queries.
+   This command will allow the user to change the DNS server to the specified IP address for subsequent resolve queries.
-- **Error Handling**: Displays relevant error messages if DNS resolution fails or if the DNS server is unreachable.

-## Notes

-- The application uses DNS resolution and allows switching between default and custom DNS servers.
-- The "Resolve" button resolves domain names or IP addresses, showing either the associated IPs or domains.
+**Evaluation Criteria:**

+- The application can successfully resolve IP addresses from domain names. **(3 points)**
+- The application can successfully resolve domains from IP addresses. **(3 points)**
-- The "Use DNS" button allows you to specify a custom DNS server for the resolution process.
+- The application can switch to a custom DNS server for queries. **(2 points)**
-- The application supports both **forward DNS resolution** (domain to IP) and **reverse DNS resolution** (IP to domain).
-- Ensure your custom DNS server is reachable to avoid resolution errors.
+- The application correctly handles errors when the DNS server cannot resolve a query. **(1 point)**
+- The application displays an appropriate error message when an invalid DNS server address is provided. **(1 point)**